Horticultural Therapy Program

 Industry Certification for HT Professionals

 Licensing and certification are not currently required to work as a horticultural therapist or assistant; however, the AHTA’s Horticultural Therapist-Registered (HTR) informs the public that the person practicing horticultural therapy has achieved professional competencies based on standardized academic requirements and professional training.
-PCC’s Therapeutic Horticulture Activity Specialist (THAS) Certificate prepares students to use therapeutic horticulture in life enrichment and activity departments in long-term care communities, to assist HTRs in the full spectrum of rehabilitation, treatment, and care settings, and to be eligible to apply for registration when they meet the other professional registration requirements.
+PCC’s Therapeutic Horticulture Activity Specialist (THAS) Certificate prepares students to use therapeutic horticulture in life enrichment and activity departments in long-term care programs and communities, to assist HTRs in the full spectrum of rehabilitation, treatment, and care settings, and to be eligible to apply for registration when they meet the other professional registration requirements.
 See the AHTA site for the professional registration requirements, the application and renewal process.

 Therapeutic Learning Garden